chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 {{< note >}}

-- The migration procedure is tested on Chef Server version 14+.
+- The migration procedure is tested on Chef Server versions 14+ and 15+.
-- The migration procedure is possible above Chef Backend version 2.1.0.
+- The migration procedure is tested and is possible on Chef Backend version above 3.1.1.

 {{< /note >}}

+## Prerequisites

+Check the [Prerequisites] page before proceeding with migration. (/automate/ha_aws_deployment_prerequisites/#migration)

 ## Backup the Existing Chef Infra Server or Chef Backend Data